rust-lang/rust-forge/src/infra/docs/hardware-security-keys.md

 ### Hardware security keys in Rust Infrastructure

-Hardware security keys drastically improve security by providing unphishable protection for sensitive code and infrastructure.The Rust infrastructure team officially supports hardware security keys in partnership with [Yubico Secure it Forward] program.
+Hardware security keys improve security by providing unphishable protection for sensitive code and infrastructure.
+The Rust infrastructure team officially supports hardware security keys in partnership with [Yubico Secure it Forward] program.

-The Rust Foundation provides YubiKeys to Rust Project members who need access to critical infrastructure systems.
-If you are eligible for such a grant and would like to get the recommended YubiKeys for free, get in touch with the [T-infra in Zulip].

 Currently, the members of the following teams are eligible for this grant: